OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 ## 3. Calling the notification service -- anonymous GET

 Click on `Status` to expand that endpoint to reveal the endpoints that are available beneath it.
-Then, click again on `GET /v3/Status/Availability`.
+Then, click on `GET /v3/Status/Availability`.
 This will expand to reveal an HTML form that allows you to interact with the selected endpoint.
+See the illustration and description that follows:

 ![Status Availability](img/status-availability.png)

-The top portion of the form contains a field that will show an example of the type of output the endpoint will produce.
+As shown in the above illustration, the top portion of the form contains a field that will show an example of the type of output the endpoint will produce.
 There is a link to `Model` which will switch to a view that gives detailed information about the object properties in the `Example Value`.
 The drop down next to `Response Content Type` will allow